 It depends.
 If you want a fantastic melting cheese, you can use mozzarella instead of Gruyere.
 However, if you are looking for cheese with a similar flavor, don’t replace it.
 Mozzarella is a soft white cheese with a milky taste, but Gruyere is a semi-firm yellow cheese with a nutty flavor.

-Emmental cheese because it comes from a region that is very close to where Gruyere originates.
+Emmenthal cheese because it comes from a region that is very close to where Gruyere originates.
 As such, the production conditions are almost the same, resulting in similar flavors and melting properties.

 Jarlsberg is also a great alternative if you are looking for an affordable option since some US dairy farms produce it.

 It depends on the quiche recipe.
 If you want it to have a strong flavor, Jarlsberg will do the trick as it packs a weightier punch when compared with Gruyere and Swiss cheese.
-However, if you are looking for a milder flavor, young Emmental will do.
+However, if you are looking for a milder flavor, young Emmenthal will do.

 Raclette can also work, although its flavor varies greatly depending on the processing location.